Using Kafka

 docker-compose down

-Starting to set up topics in Kafka
+Starting to Configure Topics in Kafka

-- Open Kafdrop in the browser in http://localhost:9000
+- Open Kafdrop in the browser at http://localhost:9000

-- Check the Topics Created
+- Check the created topics

 Viewing messages in Kafka